-Once you have installed your Guardian, we will be pleased to offer you any required assistance via our telephone help-line on 01530 239 900.
+Once you have installed your Guardian, we will be pleased to offer you a full system check via our telephone help-line on 01530 239 900, and we encourage you to use this service.
 Our working hours are 9am-5pm Monday to Friday.

 Please test the operation of your Guardian and sensors at least once per week.
-You will find a simple form on page 30 which will help you keep track of this process.
+You will find a simple form on page 29 which will help you keep track of this process.